vamsid07/Crypto-AI-Agent/README.md

 ## 🎛️ Prompt Engineering Approach
 This assistant leverages prompt engineering to deliver relevant and concise responses.
 The approach includes:
 1. **Keyword Matching**: For each user query, the assistant searches for crypto symbols or names within the response to identify relevant data.
-2. **Language Detection**: Based on user input, the assistant detects the selected language and adjusts responses accordingly.
-3. **Structured Response Formatting**: Responses are formatted with metric summaries, such as 24-hour price changes and market cap, in a user-friendly style.
+2. **Structured Response Formatting**: Responses are formatted with metric summaries, such as 24-hour price changes and market cap, in a user-friendly style.
-4. **Enhanced Chart Integration**: Custom visuals using Plotly are generated dynamically for each cryptocurrency, providing a clear representation of 24-hour price trends.
+3. **Enhanced Chart Integration**: Custom visuals using Plotly are generated dynamically for each cryptocurrency, providing a clear representation of 24-hour price trends.

 ---
 ## 🛠️ Setup Instructions